2 F-5s 2 H-5s

 Gibson Alright Style D, 1917.
 This was the forerunner of the Army/Navy model, which later inspired the Flatiron line.
 The finish has been removed from the top.
 The back, rims and neck have been refinished.
 A headstock veneer from a Gibson A-4 has been added.
 In a hardshell case. $1,250

-arguably the most beautiful of all Gibson mandolin
+the most beautiful of all Gibson mandolin models, with

-inlaid buttons on the Handel tuners.
+and intricately inlaid buttons on the Handel tuners.
 This

-The bridge has been replaced with a
+The bridge has been replaced with a height-adjustable

 Gibson F-4, 1922, made during the tenure legendary instrument designer Lloyd Loar.
 Features two important early-1920s improvements: the height-adjustable bridge and the adjustable truss rod in the neck.
 The rod gives the Loar-period F-4s more sustain and a more modern tone that is distinctly different from the pre-rod models.
 With its original hardshell case. $8500 Video of Sterling Abernathy duetting on this F-4 with Tyler Andal and an earlier non-truss rod F-4.

 Gibson F-4, 1926.
 Original case. $6,750 (pics coming)